Spousal Support

 Yes.
 The maximum amount of monthly spousal support a court in Texas can order is $5,000 or 20% of the paying spouse’s gross income, whichever is less.
 Gross income includes all of the paying spouse’s wage or salary income, including commissions, tips, overtime pay, and bonuses.
 It also includes interest and dividends on investments and many other forms of income.

-If you have questions about whether a specific source of income can qualify for consideration in an spousal support order, you can consult with our spousal support attorney in Houston.
+If you have questions about whether a specific source of income can qualify for consideration in a spousal support order, you can consult with our spousal support attorney near you in Houston.

 Modifying or Terminating Spousal Support in Texas